JuanCa8313/Destination-Functions-Segment/Twilio/Readme.md

-Send email with Personas connection
+Send whatsapp and sms with Personas connection

-image.png

-Send email direct
+Send whatsapp and sms direct

 image.png